Ac31415/tic-tac-toe/README.md

 -- When the game ends, the user will get asked if they want another round of the game

+-- If the user gives an answer other than Yes or No, they'd be prompted to answer again with Yes or No

 -- Code has been edited so that the output is more visually pleasing